aws-samples/awsome-distributed-training/1.architectures/4.amazon-eks/README.md

 # Amazon EKS distributed training architecture

-This project module uses [eksctl](eksctl.io) and a cluster manifest to create your specified Amazon EKS cluster.
+This project provides several reference architectures to run distributed training on Amazon EKS for different use cases using `p4d.24xlarge` instances (you can replace them by `p5` or `trn1`.
+These examples use [eksctl](eksctl.io) and a cluster manifest to create your specified Amazon EKS cluster.

 ## Prerequisites